demisto/content/Packs/Trellix_ePO/README.md

 6. Check the **Enable event forwarding** box.
 7. Press the **Test connection** button, if the test was successful - click the save button.

-* Take note that the test connection stage will only work after you finish the configuration on the broker-vm side and open the selected port on your Firewall.
+* Please note that the test connection stage will only work after you finish the configuration on the broker-vm side and open the selected port on your Firewall.

 For more information check this article <https://kcm.trellix.com/corporate/index?page=content&id=KB87927>.